-Rutherford Grove Winery & Vineyards is a great option if you are looking for a picnic spot with towering trees that serve as the back drop for the picnic tables.
+Pestoni Family Estate Winery is a great option if you are looking for a picnic spot with towering trees that serve as the backdrop for the picnic tables.

 Picnickers are encouraged to take advantage of the area’s city and state parks.
-Fuller Park has big, lovely trees, green lawns and 25 picnic tables.
+Fuller Park has big, lovely trees, green lawns, and 25 picnic tables.
 In Yountville Park, parents can relax and savor their meal while the kids enjoy a large play structure.
 Lyman Park is located in Downtown St. Helena and has a 1-acre space complete with a historical gazebo.
-Pioneer Park in Calistoga is a charming spot with an old-fashioned gazebo, tables and children’s play area.
+Other great spots include Timberhill Park and Skyline Park, both in Napa.